Deducteam/Construkti/README.md

 ```
 bash translate.sh file.lp
 ```
 The translated proofs are displayed in the file `file_c.lp`.
-You can test it with `test.lp`.